lgessler/unicodify-clj/README.md

 # unicodify-clj

 This is a program specifically designed to adapt `wget -r` dumps of old websites with the legacy Devanagari encoding XDVNG so that they use unicode instead.
-It has only been tested on the contents of [Malhar](https://lgessler.com/malhar/).
+It has only been tested on the contents of [Malhar](https://github.com/lgessler/unicodify-clj/tree/master/www.hindi-urdu-malhar.org).

 ## Usage

-**First**, modify the variables in unicodify-clj.core to suit your machine. `INPUT_PATH` should point to the root dir of where your `wget -r https://lgessler.com/malhar/` output was put.
+**First**, modify the variables in unicodify-clj.core to suit your machine. `INPUT_PATH` should point to the root dir of where you put the contents of Malhar.

 Then, `lein run`.
 (Get [Leiningen](https://leiningen.org/).)